Award-Winning Actor Carlos Carrasco: A Star is Re-Born

 Carlos Carrasco_indieactivity

-The dramatic short film ONE, directed by veteran actor, director and producer Carlos Carrasco continues to earn success on the festival circuit with its latest win at the Golden State Film Festival in Los Angeles, winning Best Drama Short.
+The dramatic short film ONE is directed by veteran actor, director and producer Carlos Carrasco.
+It continues to earn success on the festival circuit with its latest win at the Golden State Film Festival in Los Angeles.
+There winning Best Drama Short.
 Earlier this year, ONE premiered at the Manhattan Film Festival in NYC.
 It was a Finalist for Best Foreign Short and earned a Best

 Foreign Actor Award for lead actor Joshua DuBois from the CKF International Film Festival in the UK.
 ONE made its Los Angeles premiere at the prestigious LA Shorts International Film Festival.
 It was also honored with an Award of Recognition by the Best Shorts Awards.

-ONE addresses the difficult topic of a traffic stop gone wrong, but also offers a hopeful alternative to the all too common outcome so often seen in the headline news.
-Directed by Carlos Carrasco (notable actor as well as director of the short films Lossed, Let Me Finish, and Honesty, Pencil, Rose), ONE was written by and features Manny Rey in the cast.
-Both Carrasco and Rey are Executive Producers, along with their producing partner Annette Reid, who also directed the trio’s award-winning short Amor, Vale.
+ONE addresses the difficult topic of a traffic stop gone wrong.
+Also offers a hopeful alternative to the all too common outcome so often seen in the headline news.
+Directed by Carlos Carrasco (Lossed, Let Me Finish and Honesty, Pencil, Rose).
+ONE was written by and features Manny Rey in the cast.
+Carrasco and Rey are Executive Producers.
+Along with their producing partner Annette Reid.
+Who also directed the trio’s award-winning short Amor, Vale.
 TrueForm Films producers Yennifer Behrens, Mauricio Mendoza and DeWayne Cox were also instrumental in the success of the film.

-The cast features Michael Broderick (NCIS, Five Points), Jay Reeves (AllAmerican, Kingdom Love), Manny Rey (Queen of the South, The Night Shift), Kevin Brief (Criminal Minds, Supernatural), and introduces the very talented actor Joshua DuBois whose film debut already earned him a Best Actor Award.
+The cast features Michael Broderick (NCIS, Five Points), and Jay Reeves (AllAmerican, Kingdom Love).
+Manny Rey (Queen of the South, The Night Shift), and Kevin Brief (Criminal Minds, Supernatural).
+It introduces the very talented actor Joshua DuBois whose film debut already earned him a Best Actor Award.

 Carlos Carrasco_indieactivity